RSV3/nuvine/docs/dev_getting_started.md

 # Setup so that your staging branch tracks origin/staging (at github)

     $ git branch --set-upstream staging origin/staging

+# Setup so that your newparty branch tracks origin/newparty (at github)

+    $ git branch --set-upstream newparty origin/newparty

 # For checking in code